angular/angular/aio/content/guide/dynamic-form.md

 Many forms, such as questionaires, can be very similar to one another in format and intent.
 To make it faster and easier to generate different versions of such a form, you can create a *dynamic form template* based on metadata that describes the business object model.
-You can then use the template to generate new forms automatically, according to changes in the data model.
+Then, use the template to generate new forms automatically, according to changes in the data model.

 The technique is particularly useful when you have a type of form whose content must change frequently to meet rapidly changing business and regulatory requirements.